mk-fg/reliable-discord-client-irc-daemon/README.rst

 - "#me." is a prefix of discord @me guild, where all private channels are.
 - #rdircd.control and #rdircd.debug are special channels, send "help" there for more info.
 - There's #rdircd.monitor catch-all channel and guild-specific ones (see notes below).
+- #rdircd.leftover channels are like #rdircd.monitor, but skip msgs from already-joined channels.
 - Public IRC channel users are transient and only listed/counted if they sent something to a channel, as discord has no concept of "joining" for publics.
 - Everything in that /list and everything used to talk through this app are IRC